mojaloop/ml-operator/image-watcher/README.md

 - [x] update api
 - [x] business logic for `patch`
 - [ ] cleanup repo: package.json, readmes, unused files, tests
+- [ ] Look into the semantic versioning spec to make this a little more kosher and follow some pre-defined protocols